 Place the tree in the hole at the correct depth, (you will notice a line on the main trunk where the soil came to when growing in the nursery).
 With a bare-root tree drive a stake in firmly to at least one foot below the bottom of the planting hole, this can easily be done between the roots (for larger trees and potted trees two stakes either side of the trunk would be more suitable.
 Fix a suitible tree tie towards the top of the stake to prevent wind rock.

 Backfill the hole with the soil-compost mixture and firm down with your heel.
 Leave a shallow indetation around the tree rather than mounding up as this will help water go directly to the roots.
 The final soil level should be level with the original planting mark.
-Mulch with bark or compost as this will help with reduce watering and weeding.
+Mulch with bark or compost (make sure there is a 4 inch gap around the trunk of the tree) as this will help with reduce watering and weeding.